Felo García: Painting

 His continued experimentation led him to work with materials like burned resin, as in his Galaxy (1963).
-He also created works with waste materials like nuts, sheet meta, and wood.
+He also created works with waste materials like nuts, sheet metal, and wood.
 With his momentum, the General Department of Arts and Letters (Dirección General de Artes y Letras) was created in 1963, with him as the first director.
 Thanks to his tireless work at the head of the institution, cultural activities in the country expanded, reaching almost the entire national territory.
-He began to paint scenes of slums, showing his interested in urbanism, which was linked to his training as an architect and urban planner.
+He began to paint scenes of slums, showing his interest in urbanism, which was linked to his training as an architect and urban planner.
 His central theme was the slums with houses constructed of poor materials such as cardboard, tin, or wood.
 In these works, there are no human figures, but their presence is felt through the presence of hanging clothes, electric cables, and lights.
 These paintings were not intended as a social protest; rather, the issue of poor housing was for him aesthetically appealing.

 His dream of creating the School of Architecture at the University of Costa Rica was finally achieved in 1971; he was its first director.
 One highlight of his tenure was the research project "Bamboo, an alternative to development," which intended to provide solutions to solve the problems of low-income housing.